Software evaluation

 cube-logo-2

 Users get all of the benefits of a robust FP&A tool (like scenario analysis, data consolidation, multi-currency support, dynamic user controls, robust source system integrations, and custom reporting) within Excel and Google sheets.
+Cube also ensures that the general ledger balance matches your financial statements and uncovers duplicate or missing transactions.

 Features